Pachycephalidae – Whistlers & Allies

 Rufous Whistler Pachycephala rufiventris ©Ian Montgomery Website

-Pachycephalidae are a family of bird species that includes the whistlers, shrikethrushes, and three of the pitohuis and is part of the ancient Australo-Papuan radiation of songbirds.
+Pachycephalidae is a family of passerine species that includes the whistlers, shrikethrushes, and three of the pitohuis.
+It is part of the ancient Australo-Papuan radiation of passerines.
 Its members range from small to medium in size, and occupy most of Australasia.
 Australia and New Guinea are the centre of their diversity, and in the case of the whistlers, the South Pacific islands as far as Tonga and Samoa and parts of Asia as far as India.
-The exact delimitation of boundaries of the family are uncertain, and one species, the Golden Whistler, has been the subject of intense taxonomic scrutiny in recent years, with multiple subspecies and species-level revisions.
+The exact delimitation of boundaries of the family is uncertain, and one species, the Golden Whistler, has been the subject of intense taxonomic scrutiny in recent years, with multiple subspecies and species-level revisions.

 They are birds of forests and wooded areas.
 Most species inhabit rainforest, particularly in the Asian and Papuan parts of their range, but Australian species inhabit a wider range of habitats including woodlands, arid scrubland and mangrove forests.
 Some species are restricted to a particular ecosystem, whereas others are more catholic and will inhabit a range of habitat types.

-The whistlers are stout birds with strong bills, and the group was once known as the thickheads due to the large rounded heads of many species.
-Their plumage is rufous, brown, or grey in the majority of species.
+The whistlers are stout birds with strong bills, and the group was once known as the ‘thickheads’ due to the large rounded heads of many species.
+Indeed, the family name Pachycephalidae, translates as such.
+Their plumage is rufous, brown, or grey-green in the majority of species.
 Nevertheless, a few species, particularly the Golden Whistler and its close relatives, have bright plumage.
 One of the more unusual traits of this family is found in the feathers of some of the pitohuis, which have toxins.
 These toxins are probably a deterrent to parasites and may also serve to dissuade predators from taking the birds.

 Little is known about the breeding biology of most of the family; what is known generally comes from a small number of Australian species.
-They are monogamous and generally nest as simple pairs, although breeding groups have been recorded in some species.
+Those that are known are monogamous and generally nest as simple pairs, although breeding groups have been recorded in some species.

 Maroon-backed Whistler Coracornis raveni